wholetomy/obsidian-e-daiary/README.md

 This plugin was created to make daily entries in a journal based on the day of the year.

-## How to use?
+## How to install?

-1. Download the plugin.
+1. Download the lastest release e-daiary.zip file.
-2. Create the following folder: "\\YourVault\\.obsidian\\plugins\\e-daiary".
+2. Extract the folder.
-3. Put the files "main.js", "manifest.json" and "styles.css" inside the folder created previously.
+3. Put it inside the following folder: "\\YourVault\\.obsidian\\plugins\\".
 4. Open your Vault using Obsidian.
 5. Enable "Community plugin" on Obsidian Settings.
 6. Enable the "e-Daiary" plugin.